liposuction benefits for type 2 diabetes

 Insulin Sensitivity May Get Better: People with type 2 diabetes may become more sensitive to insulin after liposuction.
 When insulin sensitivity goes up, the body can use insulin more effectively, which makes it easier to control blood sugar.
 As insulin sensitivity gets better, the amount of diabetes medicine you need to take may go down, letting you make a more personalised treatment plan.

 Insulin resistance, a key part of type 2 diabetes, makes it hard for cells to react to insulin.
 Reducing insulin resistance makes it easier for cells to respond to insulin.
 Researchers have found a link between insulin resistance going down and weight loss caused by liposuction.
-By removing extra fat tissue, especially visceral fat, liposuction may help reduce insulin resistance, which could mean that people with type 2 diabetes may need less medicine.
+Liposuction may help reduce insulin resistance by removing excess fat tissue, particularly visceral fat.
+This reduction could potentially decrease the medication needs for individuals with type 2 diabetes.